Skip to main content

 To ensure the smooth running and happy vibes of the community:

 • Please refrain from ‘link dropping’.
-For feedback on photos, feel free to add a link in the #feedback channel and include some context for what kind of feedback you’re looking for.
-And when providing feedback on photos, please be helpful, not mean.
+For feedback on images, feel free to add a link in the #feedback channel and include some context for what kind of feedback you’re looking for.
+And when providing feedback on images, please be helpful, not mean.

 • Derogatory and offensive language have no place in the Unsplash community, so please keep your words and tone polite and respectful.
 Basically, play nice 🤗